© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Royal Military Canal, Coastguard Cottages to Wickham Cliff is a scheduled monument protected by Historic England under reference 1002214.
 View the official record →

-Royal Military Canal, Coastguard Cottages to Wickham Cliff is a section of the defensive canal constructed during the Napoleonic Wars in the early nineteenth century.
+Royal Military Canal, Coastguard Cottages to Wickham Cliff is a defensive earthwork constructed during the Napoleonic Wars, specifically built between 1804 and 1807 as part of Britain's coastal fortification programme against potential French invasion.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002214.

 Royal Military Canal, Coastguard Cottages to Wickham Cliff is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002214.